compsult/MenuOptions/docs/source/SelectParams.rst

     ``DataKeyNames`` allows you to utilize `Data <SelectParams.html#id3>`_ that has extra, unneeded data, only picking out the key and value fields that you specify.

-    Below is the code used in `Quick start select list <http://menuoptions.org/examples/QuickStartSelect.html?custom_key_names>`_
+    Below is the code used in `Quick start multi-column autocomplete <http://menuoptions.org/examples/QuickStartSelect.html?custom_key_names>`_

 .. code-block:: javascript
     :emphasize-lines: 18